Website spam protection in the enterprise?

 Kas Thomas, a CMS analyst at CMS Watch, published a great article on Mollom and the future of website spam:

-When at Gilbane last week, it was clear that nearly all enterprise WCMS vendors are working hard to integrate blogs, wikis, forums, tagging and voting into the core of their offering.
+At the Gilbane Boston 2008 Conference last week, it was clear that nearly all enterprise WCMS vendors are working hard to integrate blogs, wikis, forums, tagging and voting into the core of their offering.
 Clearly, Web 2.0 is currently receiving the level of attention in the enterprise that it got in the open source world two years ago.
 Maybe by 2010, they'll have support for OpenID, oAuth, XFN, Twitter, etc. just like Drupal has today. ;)

 Anyway, Kas Thomas of CMS Watch is right.
 Allowing users to react, participate and contribute while still keeping your site under control can be a challenge.
 Spam is something you need to budget for and architect around.
 At first glance, I don't think any of the vendors at Gilbane had a strong anti-spam offering, if an offering at all.
 In fact, I wonder if they understand the spam problem that is ahead of them now that they have begun opening the flood gates on user generated content.